On behalf of The Law Office of Gustavo E. Frances, P.A.

 One of the best things about these petitions for support is that they have no residency requirements (if you want to get divorced, on the other hand, Florida courts do require one of the parties to have resided in the state for at least six months).

-Let our experienced family law attorneys from the Law Office of Gustavo E. Frances, P.A. help you choose the best option for your particular circumstances.
+Let our experienced family law lawyer from The Law Office of Gustavo E. Frances, P.A. help you choose the best option for your particular circumstances.
 Schedule a free consultation by calling at 954-533-2756 or fill out this contact form.